-When Seasonal Risk Analyses indicate "increased" potential for fire behavior and/or human-caused ignitions, the predicted situation and current prevention program must be reviewed to determine the additional resources required to meet the expected situation.
+When Seasonal Risk Analyses indicate "increased" potential for fire behavior and/or human-caused ignitions, the predicted situation and current prevention and mitigation program must be reviewed to determine and obtain the additional resources required to meet the expected situation.

-An inclusive fire severity request includes a "proactive" human risk mitigation component developed through interagency preparedness planning, which identifies and activates needed prevention resources to reduce the number of wildland fire ignitions as the risk increases.
+An inclusive fire severity request includes a "proactive" human prevention and mitigation component developed through interagency preparedness planning, which identifies and activates needed resources to reduce the number of wildland fire ignitions reduce the threat to communities and decrease exposure to firefighters, as the risk of severe wildland fires increases.

-Prevention and outreach resources can be augmented by:
+Prevention, mitigation, and outreach resources should be addressed by the following:

-- Conducting a local/regional interagency fire prevention needs assessment to determine the appropriate level of prevention resources, and then obtaining these resources through details, field/state office severity requests, regional/national resource orders, etc. - Mobilizing a "fire prevention/education team" to plan and implement immediate mitigation and outreach strategies during periods of abnormal wildland fire risk or activity.
+- Conducting local/regional interagency needs assessment to determine the appropriate level of prevention, mitigation, and outreach resources, and then obtaining these resources through details, field/state office severity requests, regional/national resource orders, etc. - Mobilizing a "fire prevention/education team" to plan and implement immediate prevention, mitigation, and outreach strategies during periods of abnormal wildland fire risk or activity.
 Refer to the National Interagency Mobilization Guide (Chapter 20) or regional mobilization guides for these procedures.